Coaching

 Human Design for Health Coaches

-You’ve probably noticed there’s a LOT of variety around what actually works for each of your clients, right?
-Some do better with a structured routine while others need more flexibility.
-Some thrive with a specific style of eating, while others need a completely different nutrition plan.
-Some do best with daily workouts, while others do best with 2-3 per week.
+Because you’ve probably noticed that there’s a LOT of variety around what actually works for each of your clients, right?
+Some clients do better with a structured routine while others need lots of flexibility.
+Some thrive with a specific style of eating, while others have completely different nutrition needs.

-Here are five areas of your client’s Human Design to focus on as a health or wellness coach.
-These tools will help elevate your coaching and make it more personalized, impactful, and effective.
+Here are five areas of Human Design that are super helpful to understand as a health or wellness coach.
+These are powerful tools that will elevate your coaching skills and make your sessions more personalized, impactful, and effective.

-There are 5 different Energy Types: Manifestor, Generator, Manifesting Generator, Projector, and Reflector.
-You can find out your clients Type by getting their chart here.
+There are 5 different Types in Human Design: Manifestor, Generator, Manifesting Generator, Projector, and Reflector.
+You can find out your client’s Type by getting their chart here.

 Projectors, on the other hand, have less consistent and reliable energy.
-They need more rest than Generators, and they need to rest proactively (before they get tired).
+They need more rest than Generators, and they especially need to rest proactively before they get tired.

-Speaking of rest, some Energy Types need more rest than others.
-Each type also needs rest for different reasons.
-Generators and Mani-Gens need to rest at the end of a long day to recharge their “batteries”.
-Manifestors need to rest in between their (often unpredictable) bursts of creative energy.
+Speaking of rest, some Types need more rest than others, and each Type needs rest for different reasons.
+Generators and Mani-Gens need to rest at the end of a long day to recharge their batteries, while Manifestors need to rest in between their (often unpredictable) bursts of creative energy.
+Projectors and Reflectors need proactive rest built into their days.

 Signposts of Alignment